 However, physician Dr Simone Shelly told Africa Check that it “would be a very, very small percentage in my experience – on average 11 to 16 is when girls start, mostly 13”.
 Shelly has public health experience in Pietermaritzburg and the Cape flats and currently works at a woman’s wellness centre in Cape Town.

-While this is a huge number, it negates the claim of 7 million girls missing school.
+While this is still a large number of girls, it negates the claim of 7 million girls missing school.

 Majority of pupils absent for only 1 day in 2014